Skip to contents

 Overview

-Data validation is carried out to confirm the validity of price statistics at various levels of aggregation, from the initial item-level price quotes to the basic heading level and upwards, as well as comparing household expenditure weights across regions.
-The process aligns with current recommendations; see ICP (2021), World Bank (2013) and European Union/OECD (2024) for more information.
+Data validation is carried out to confirm the validity of price statistics at various levels of aggregation, from the initial item-level price quotes to the basic-heading level and upwards, as well as comparing household expenditure weights across regions.
+The process aligns with current recommendations; see ICP (2021), Bank (2013) and European Union/OECD (2024) for more information.

 The validation steps are: